Ford Falcon (Australia): XT

 The 1968 XT model featured a mild facelift, with a divided grille, and inset driving lights for the GT.
 The GT also replaced the thick lower body stripes of the XR with narrow stripes along the waistline from grille to tail light.
 The tail lights were still round, but instead of the small round indicator of the XR, the XT model had a long indicator across the light.
 Otherwise, all external body panels and bumpers were the same as the XR.

 The XT buyer also could choose a 188 cuin or a 221 cuin six-cylinder engine.

 The 289 in3 V8 engine was replaced by a new 302 cuin unit.

-This XT series Falcon is not to be confused with the XT model variant introduced from 2002 with the BA series Falcon.
+The XT series Falcon is not to be confused with the entry-level XT model variant introduced in 2002 with the BA series Falcon.

 XW

 The 1969 XW Falcon introduced bolder styling which featured raised ridges down each front guard and a 'buttressed' c-pillar (although the rear windscreen was not relocated), which made the cars appear larger than the XR/XT models.
 A new dashboard and trim variations also appeared.
 Factory-fitted fully integrated air conditioning was made available as an option for the first time.

 The GT variant gained a bigger V8, the 351 cuin Canadian-made Windsor engine, producing 291 hp equipped with dual exhausts and sports air cleaner.
 The styling of the GT went wilder with the addition of an offset racing-style bonnet scoop, bonnet locks, and blackouts, as well as 'Super Roo' stripes along the full length of the car (these and the bonnet blackouts were a 'delete option').
 GT wheels were now 12-slot steel with flat centre caps over the lug nuts and stainless steel dress rims.
 The twin 'driving lights' introduced on the XT GT were carried over to the XW GT.

 In August 1969, the XW also introduced the GT-HO specification.
 The GT-HO was a homologation specially built for racing.
 Externally, it was almost indistinguishable from a standard GT, but offered a higher-performance engine and improved suspension— although the 'HO' stood for 'Handling Option', the cars also gained larger Holley carburettors and other performance additions.
 The Phase I or 'Windsor HO' was fitted with the 351 in3 Windsor V8, but was replaced a year later with the 351 Cleveland, producing 300 hp in the Phase II GT-HO.
 Phase II GT-HO wheels featured a new five-slot design.

 The XW also gained a GS ('Grand Sport') option, which could be optioned with the 188 cuin, 221 cuin six-cylinder, or 302 cuin Windsor V8 engines, but not the 351 cuin Windsor V8 on Falcon 500, Futura, and Fairmont.
 It offered the same dash as the GT with sports instruments, sport wheel trims, and stripes.
 The GS lasted until the 1978 XC series I model, longer than the GT, which finished with the XB.